-Although the Infinity Saga came to a close earlier this year with the one-two punch of Avengers: Endgame and Spider-Man: Far From Home (the official final film in Phase 3 of the Marvel Cinematic Universe), we obviously haven't seen the last of several of our favorite characters.
-Many Avengers will soon be venturing to Disney's new streaming platform, Disney Plus (or Disney+), for limited series during Phase Four of the MCU.
-A few more will be introduced via their own series.
-Here's what we know about the Marvel shows coming to Disney+.
+The Infinity Saga came to a close last year with the one-two punch of Avengers: Endgame and Spider-Man: Far From Home, and although Tony and Natasha are gone, we haven't seen the last of several of our other favorite Marvel characters.
+Though we might not see some of them on the big screen for a while — production on Disney+'s MCU series was suspended in March due to the coronavirus pandemic — they'll live on on Disney's streaming platform, Disney+, in the form of several limited series that are officially part of Phase Four of the MCU.
+Meanwhile, a few new characters will be introduced via their own series later on.
+Here's what we know about the MCU shows coming to Disney+.

-The Falcon and the Winter Soldier (Fall 2020)
+The Falcon and the Winter Soldier (August 2020)

 Remember how great it was to watch Falcon (Sam Wilson) and the Winter Soldier (Bucky Barnes) bicker back and forth in Captain America: Civil War?
 These two are taking their show on the road in The Falcon and the Winter Soldier, with Anthony Mackie and Sebastian Stan reprising their roles.

-The six-episode series will be written by Malcolm Spellman and directed by Kari Skogland.
-Daniel Bruhl is confirmed to return for the series as Zemo, while Emily VanCamp will reprise her role as Sharon Carter/Agent 13.
-Lodge 49's Wyatt Russell has signed on to play the character of John Walker.
+The six-episode series, which debuts in August, is written by Malcolm Spellman and directed by Kari Skogland.
+Daniel Bruhl is confirmed to return for the series as Zemo, and you can catch a glimpse of him in the footage that Marvel/Disney+ released during its Super Bowl teaser.
+Meanwhile, Emily VanCamp will reprise her role as Sharon Carter/Agent 13, and Lodge 49's Wyatt Russell is portraying new comic book character John Walker.

-The series, which is said to have a buddy cop feel to it, will be the first of the MCU shows to premiere on the streaming service when it lands in the fall of 2020.
-The logo for the show, which you can see above, now features a certain shield, because as you're probably aware if you're reading this, Steve Rogers (Chris Evans) handed over his iconic shield to Sam, and thus passed on the title of Captain America, in the final moments of Endgame.
+The series, which will have a buddy cop feel to it, will be the first of the MCU shows to premiere on Disney+ when it lands in August.
+The logo for the show features a certain shield, because as you're probably aware if you're reading this, Steve Rogers (Chris Evans) handed over his iconic shield to Sam, and thus passed on the title of Captain America, in the final moments of Endgame.
+You can see Sam trying to get a feel for the shield in the opening of the Super Bowl teaser.

 Loki (Spring 2021)